openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 @endsphinxdirective

-> **NOTE**: Before start using OpenVINO™ Runtime, make sure you set all environment variables during the installation.
+Before start using OpenVINO™ Runtime, make sure you set all environment variables during the installation.
 If you did not, follow the instructions from the _Set the Environment Variables_ section in the installation guides:
 > * [For Windows 10](../install_guides/installing-openvino-windows.md)
 > * [For Linux](../install_guides/installing-openvino-linux.md)
 > * [For macOS](../install_guides/installing-openvino-macos.md)